Lisbon Weather January Averages, Portugal

 Lisbon is a city steeped in history and culture.
-The Arco da Rua Augusta is Lisbon's answer to the Arc De Triomph.
+The Arco da Rua Augusta is Lisbon's equivalent of the Arc De Triomph.
 Built to commemorate the 1775 earthquake, this colossal structure is supported by columns measuring over 11m and is topped by a statue 23m tall.

 The 14th century Castle of Sao George features stunning Gothic architecture and a number of medieval exhibits, as well as beautiful views across the city.

-A great place to visit is the Tapa Nacional de Mafra Park.
+An interesting place to visit is the Tapa Nacional de Mafra Park.
 The park has wild boar and deer.
-There are 3 km of walking trails and a small train that circles the park.
+There are 3km of walking trails and a small train that circles the park.
 There is even a small inexpensive guest house if you want to spend the night.
 During the day there are archery lessons and horseback riding among several other outdoor activities you can indulge in.

 The Ancient Art Museum has works spanning the 14th-18th centuries.
 The Medeiros E Almeida Museum houses a private collection of exquisite 17th-20th century fine art.
 The museum is located uptown on the Rua Rosa Arauja near the Sheraton Hotel.